01 of 07

 Open Flow of Energy

 Ensure an unobstructed, open flow of energy to the front door.
 This means there are no recycling bins, cracked old pots with dead plants, or any other items blocking the flow of feng shui energy to your front door.
 Any objects that make it hard for you or for visitors to get to the front door also hinder the flow of energy to the door.
-Keep the area clean, fresh, and flowing; this is always the best feng shui.
+Keep the area clean, fresh, and flowing.

 Also, ensure a clear and flowing path to the front door.
-The most auspicious feng shui flow of energy to the front door is via a smooth and meandering path resembling water flow, rather than a geometric or sharply angled path.Continue to 3 of 7 below.
+The most auspicious feng shui flow of energy to the front door is via a smooth and meandering path resembling a water flow, instead of a geometric or sharply angled path.Continue to 3 of 7 below.

 03 of 07